mon88-mx/mind/README.md

 I am practicing a silly approach to recurse a graph, going back to the basics training with trees and finding out ubuntu nowadays installs faster using the WSL extension than on top of virtualbox, which kind of makes me happy, I think Windows is a mess but a brearable one when the alternative is Oracle's big ego (vbox).

-A thought I just can't put out of my head lately: living in Silicon Valley slowly extinguishes my enthusiasm for technology.
+A thought I just can't put out of my head lately: living in Silicon Valley is great for killing one's love for technology.
+Let that sink in.

 <hr>